ContainerSolutions/argus/README.md

 # ARGUS
 This is My Personal Attempt on Argus

-This is a PoC - refer to the forked project to see how the actual development looks like.
+This is a PoC - refer to the main branch to see how the actual development looks like.

 Should be close to this one anyways.

 # TODO for me to be happy with this PoC